SilverHammerMax/sicilian_oven_cli/README.md

 2. What seed would you like to use (Leave blank for a random seed)

 The first option will give a certain amount of cities that both you and your opponent have to reach, while the second option will ensure that both you and your opponent are given the same randomly selected cities (provided you submit the same seed).
+A seed can be anything: a word, a number, a phrase.
+As long as it is identical between both players, they will receive identical cities.
 Each player can then select either a generic car or a custom-built car and begin racing.
 The winner is judged by whoever sets the faster time.

 Unless if both players set a rule against it, you can both start and end at any city.
 When you begin, you will be given a list of all the major cities to cycle through and select the city you think will help you the most.